-Execute the assembly language subroutine named Labe 1.
+Execute the assembly language subroutine named \Labe1.

-GOSUB is normally used to execute a PicBasic Pro subroutine.
-The main difference between GOSUB and CALL is that with CALL, Labe1's existence is not checked until assembly time.
-Using CALL, a Labe1 in an assembly language section can be accessed that is otherwise inaccessible to PBP.
+GOSUB is normally used to execute a PICBASIC PRO subroutine.
+The main difference between GOSUB and CALL is that with CALL, Label's existence is not checked until assembly time.
+A Label in an assembly language section can be accessed using CALL that is otherwise inaccessible to PBP.
+The assembly Label should be preceeded by an underscore (\).